It is Anchor's Away Monday, and today I'm sharing this alliteration anchor chart with you!

-Alliteration seems like a pretty easy concept, right?
-That was my assumption before I taught this skill, and for the most part, students do seem to learn it quickly.
-However, I have noticed three areas that sometimes confuse students:
+Alliteration seems like a pretty simple concept, right?
+That was my assumption before I taught this skill for the first time.
+For the most part, students do seem to learn it quickly.
+However, I have noticed three areas that sometimes confuse students.
+Below, I have listed three rules that I emphasize when teaching alliteration.#1- Two words is enough to make a phrase alliterative.

 Yes, Leah licked a luscious lemon lollipop is alliterative.
 But A caravan of camels was seen in the distance is also alliterative.